pwwang/biopipen/docs/processes.md

         - `outfile:file`: The output matrix file

     - **args**
         - `rsmap`    : The rsid probe mapping file.
 If not provided, will use the probe id for matrix rownames.
-        - `fn2sam` : How to convert filename(without extension) to sample name.
+        - `fn2sample`: How to convert filename(without extension) to sample name.
 Default: `None`
+        - `confcut`  : The confidence cutoff.
+Genotype will be NA for lower confidence snps.
+Default: `0.05`

 !!! hint "pClinic2Survival"